spicysoft/jp-www-gitlab-com/sites/uncategorized/source/pricing/faq-efficient-free-tier/index.html.md

 ### Next Steps

+- Apply for [GitLab for Education](/solutions/education/join/), [GitLab for Open Source](/solutions/open-source/join/), or [GitLab for Startups](/solutions/startups/) if you meet the eligibility requirements.
+- Consider using a [self-managed instance](https://docs.gitlab.com/ee/subscriptions/self_managed/) of GitLab which does not have these limits on the free tier.
-- [Start a trial](/free-trial/) or [upgrade to GitLab Premium or Ultimate](/pricing) which doesn't have a user limit, has higher storage limits, and features that enable growing teams to ship faster without sacrificing on quality.
+- [Start a trial](/free-trial/) or [upgrade to GitLab Premium or Ultimate](/pricing) which include higher limits and features that enable growing teams to ship faster without sacrificing on quality.
-- Apply for [GitLab for Education](/solutions/education/join/) or [GitLab for Open Source](/solutions/open-source/join/) if you meet the eligibility requirements.
 - [Talk to an expert](https://page.gitlab.com/usage_limits_help.html) to learn more about your options and ask questions.
-- Consider using a [self-managed instance](https://docs.gitlab.com/ee/subscriptions/self_managed/) of GitLab which does not have these limits on the free tier.

 ## Public projects on GitLab SaaS Free Tier
 ### Overview